-- 5.1 Jurisdictions should ensure that where mortgage insurance is used, it does not substitute for sound underwriting practices by lenders.
-Lenders should conduct their own due diligence including comprehensive and independent assessment of the borrower's capacity to repay, verification minimum initial equity by borrowers, reasonable debt service coverage, and assessment of the value of the property.
+- Jurisdictions should ensure that the use of mortgage insurance, where used, does not substitute for sound underwriting practices by lenders.
+Lenders should conduct their own comprehensive and independent assessment of the borrower's capacity to repay and of the value of the property.
 In addition, mortgage insurers should have their own prudent underwriting practices consistent with the Principles in this framework.
-In summary, mortgage insurance should not be considered as an alternative for due diligence. - Jurisdictions should ensure that lenders carry out prudent and independent assessments of the risks related to the use of mortgage insurance, such as counterparty risk and the extent and details of the coverage of the mortgage insurance policies.
-The effectiveness of mortgage insurance depends on the financial strength of the provider and a clear understanding of the policy coverage, which should be frequently monitored and assessed by the lender. - Jurisdictions should ensure that all mortgage insurers be subject to appropriate prudential and regulatory oversight and, where used, represent an effective transfer of risks from lenders to insurers.
-However, in the case of government entities, comprehensive regulatory oversight may suffice.
-Through the use of mortgage insurance, credit risks, particularly those for high LTV loans, are transferred from lenders to insurers.
-Given that credit risks are often concentrated within a smaller number of institutions, jurisdictions should carefully monitor mortgage insurers' exposure to such risk concentrations.
+In particular, lenders should not consider mortgage insurance as a substitute for verification of income and minimum initial equity by borrowers, reasonable debt service coverage, and appropriate collateral management process. - Jurisdictions should ensure that lenders carry out prudent and independent assessments of the risks related to the use of mortgage insurance, such as counterparty risk and the extent and details of the coverage of the mortgage insurance policies.
+The effectiveness of mortgage insurance depends on the financial strength of the provider and a clear understanding of the policy coverage, which should be frequently monitored and assessed by the lender. - 5.3 Jurisdictions should ensure that all mortgage insurers be subject to appropriate prudential and regulatory oversight.
+However, in the case of government entities, prudential or regulatory oversight may suffice.
+Through the use of mortgage insurance, credit risks, particularly those for high LTV loans, are transferred from lenders to insurers and often concentrate the risks to a smaller number of institutions.